EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L2_running_simple_R_Python_analysis_scripts.md

 Therefore, it is highly advisable to use virtual environments (e.g. conda environments) to complete any analysis and aid the transition between the two distributions.
 Conda should run out of the box on the Desktop VMs, but some configuration is required on the SDF.

-## Setting up conda environments on the SDF
+## Setting up conda environments on you first connection to the SDF

 ```bash
 *** SDF Terminal ***